 Section 4.4.
-Associates may spend no more than twenty (20) working hours per work week administering the agreement.
+Associates may spend no more than eight (8) working hours per work week administering the agreement, except that the designated steward may spend up to twelve (12) hours per week.
 Such release time is non-cumulative.
 Such activity shall not interfere with the performance of the associate's assigned duties.

-After obtaining permission to engage in representational activities as provided for in this Section, each associate or alternate will notify the appropriate supervisor of his/her absence from his/her work assignment.
-Upon entering any work area other than his/her own work area, and prior to engaging in any representational activities provided for in this Section, the associate or alternate shall request permission from the appropriate supervisor of such work area, and shall identify the nature of the representational activity he/she is to perform.
+After obtaining permission to engage in representational activities as provided for in this Section, each associate will notify the appropriate supervisor of his/her absence from his/her work assignment.
+Upon entering any work area other than his/her own work area, and prior to engaging in any representational activities provided for in this Section, the associate shall request permission from the appropriate supervisor of such work area, and shall identify the nature of the representational activity he/she is to perform.

 Section 4.5.
 The FOP agrees that no representative or associate of the FOP, either employee or non-employee of the Employer, shall interfere, interrupt, or disrupt the normal work duties of employees.
-Further, the FOP agrees not to conduct meetings (bargaining unit, lodge, or committee meetings) involving onduty employees except to the extent specifically authorized by the Employer.
+Further, the FOP agrees not to conduct meetings (bargaining unit, lodge, or committee meetings) involving on-duty employees except to the extent specifically authorized by the Employer.
 Bargaining unit members shall not conduct FOP business (defined as fund raising activities, solicitation for memberships, or distribution of literature) on behalf of the FOP or any FOP Lodge, during the work time of any involved employee.
 Unauthorized activities shall cease upon the demand of a supervisor, and any failure to cease unauthorized activities may subject the offending employee(s) to disciplinary action.